ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 ### Features

-The {{ page.product_name }} has a Binary I/O function block with 4 channels, corresponding to 4 pins.
+The {{ page.product_name }} has a binary I/O function block with 4 channels, corresponding to 4 I/O pins.
-* 2 galvanically isolated groups, group1=Pin 1/2, group2=Pin 3/4
+* 2 galvanically isolated groups, group1=I/O 1/2, group2=I/O 3/4
 * Each pin can be used as a
   * binary output with read-back
   * binary input